In the marketing industry, your portfolio is as important as your CV, if not more.

 To keep things hands-on, I’ll dissect the portfolio that got me hired at Schbang, which happens to be one of India’s hottest digital marketing agencies.

-We have 800+ Schbangers spread across Mumbai, Bengaluru, and Delhi, and we’ve already started dominating the international market.
+We have 800+ Schbangers spread across Mumbai, Bangalore, and Delhi, and we’ve already started dominating the international market.
 With clients like Domino’s, Hershey’s, Crompton, Godrej, Upstox, and Fevicol, it really doesn’t get better than this.

 How did I, a rookie marketer with hardly 3 years of juice (and zero agency experience), manage to find a spot in the middle of this supernova?